Escherbach/Seq-Roadmap/early-detection.md

 In COVID-19 and prior viral outbreaks, it became clear that our methods for detecting a new viral outbreak are not up to the task.
 While the index case of SARS-CoV-2 has yet to be identified, it is clear that more than a month passed between the beginning of human-to-human transmission and its identification as the causative agent of respiratory disease cases in the Wuhan region[¹](https://www.zotero.org/google-docs/?OCagce).

+This is especially worrying since it is clear that SARS-CoV-2 is far from bein the most devastating pathogen we could encounter.
+Where the case fatality rate of SARS-CoV-2 was below 1%, outbreaks of filoviruses such as Ebola come with rates ranging from 25% to 90%.
+Where the R0 of SARS-CoV-2 hovers between 2 and 3, a single person with measles infects 12-18 others on average.
+Before its eradication in 1980, smallpox caused by variola major combined an R0 of 3.5 to 6

+Even if we only consider zoonotic disease and imagine drawing straws every year, we should expect, at some point, to draw a much longer one: a pathogen that combines high asymptomatic transmissibility with a substantially higher mortality rate.
+In addition, the increasing number of laboratories performing research on high-consequence pathogens, and the ever-decreasing barrier to entry for malicious or reckless actors, means that our current inability to detect novel pathogens is substantially worse than merely playing with fire.

 In this section, we discuss the COVID-19 pandemic and build a framework for thinking about pandemics and pandemic response.
 There are several conclusions we can draw from this.
 Firstly, we can think of pandemics occurring in three phases:

 **Phase 1:** Unknown and unmonitored